flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

   =<other-group>/<other-package> **
 ```

 To proceed, add the package name and version, and its masked architectures to the `package.accept_keywords` file inside the `coreos` profile.
 Which `package.accept_keywords` file should be updated depends on couple factors - whether it is needed for both SDK and OS image or only for SDK or only for OS image, whether it is needed for both AMD64 and ARM64 images, or only for AMD64 or only for ARM64.
-Please refer to `README.md` in coreos-overlay for a summary about profiles
+Please refer to `README.md` in coreos-overlay for a summary about profiles.
 Flatcar follows its own stabilisation process (through the Alpha - Beta - Stable channels); it's perfectly fine to unmask a package upstream considers unstable.

 If you want to use optional build flags (USE flags in Gentoo lingo) e.g. for compiling optional library support into the application, add the new package and the respective USE flag(s) to `src/third_party/portage-stable/profiles/base/package.use`.